 Read about Joyce Abate’s experience:

-This is what these lunches provide for me, a haven of sharing and caring with other women who truly understand what I am enduring.
-The after-effects of these luncheons are that I leave them feeling beautiful because of who I am inside, not because of my hair.
-I can take my wig off and feel freedom and that feeling is the best feeling in the world.”
+That’s what these luncheons give me: a haven of sharing and caring with women who truly understand.
+I leave feeling beautiful because of who I am inside, not because of my hair.
+I can take my wig off and feel true freedom—the best feeling in the world.”

 Read more of Joyce’s story here on our blog.